rseah145/smw-term2/lesson_8/Theory.md

-# Note: There's no prac
+# Note: There's no practical for lesson 8